yuvrajsharmaaa/monad-blitz-delhi-bacardisharma/README.md

 - **MusicNFT.sol**: ERC721 contract for minting original tracks and remixes
 - **VotingContract.sol**: Voting system with `tallyVotes()` using memoization and `declareWinner()` using cached results

-## Quick Start
+## ⚡ Quick Start

 ### Prerequisites

 - Node.js 18+
-- Monad-compatible wallet (MetaMask)
+- MetaMask or compatible Web3 wallet
-- IPFS gateway access (public gateway used by default)
+- Git

 ### Installation